natthan-pigoux/DIRAC/docs/source/AdministratorGuide/Introduction/diraccomponents.rst

 They are accessed by Services and Agents as a kind of shared memory.

 To achieve a functional DIRAC installation, cooperation of different *Systems* is required.
-A set of *Systems* providing a complete functionality to the end user form a DIRAC *Setup*.
+A set of *Systems* provide a complete functionality to the end user.
-All DIRAC client installations will point to a particular DIRAC *Setup*. *Setups* can span multiple server installations.
-Each server installation belongs to a DIRAC *Instance* that can be shared by multiple *Setups*.

-A *Setup* is the highest level of the DIRAC component hierarchy. *Setups* are combining together instances of *Systems*.
-Within a given installation there may be several *Setups*.
-For example, there can be "Production" *Setup* together with "Test" or "Certification" *Setups* used for development and testing of the new functionality.
-An instance of a *System* can belong to one or more *Setups*, in other words, different *Setups* can share some *System* instances.
-Multiple *Setups* for the given community share the same Configuration information which allows them to access the same computing resources.

-Each *System* and *Setup* instance has a distinct name.
-The mapping of *Systems* to *Setups* is described in the Configuration of the DIRAC installation in the "/DIRAC/Setups" section.
+Each *System* instance has a distinct name.

 .. image:: ../../_static/setup_structure.png
    :alt: DIRAC setup structure illustration (source https://github.com/TaykYoku/DIRACIMGS/raw/main/DIRAC_Setup_structure.ai)